mlctrez/goappnew/README.md

 * When running in dev mode, [app updates](https://go-app.dev/lifecycle#listen-for-app-updates) are automatic.
 * Uses just a single folder `goapp` so it can be copied into an existing codebase.
 * Less than 400 lines of code - easy to understand and modify.
+* Support for tinygo when building the wasm - uncomment `USE_TINY_GO=1` in Makefile
+  * Currently, go v1.23.7 and tinygo 0.36.0 must be used
+  * Supported only with V10 of go-app

 ## Usage

+> [!NOTE]
+> Replace `github.com/mlctrez/goappnewtest` with your package

 ### V9 go-app
 * gonew github.com/mlctrez/goappnew@v0.3.0 github.com/mlctrez/goappnewtest